snyk-labs/iac-to-cloud-example-custom-rules/README.md

 ```

 ### 2. Build, Bundle and Upload Your Custom Rules
-This changes the manifest.json file:
+This changes the manifest.json file with a push key (custom_rule_id and organization_id):

 ```sh
 snyk iac rules push